In short, CollabPay automates the process of calculating and paying your product creators their cut of sales.

 The store owner that installs CollabPay to their eCommerce store can connect their PayPal business account to CollabPay and give them permission to make payments on their behalf.

-This way, CollabPay never takes the money.
+This way, CollabPay never takes or holds your money.
 The money is paid directly from the store owner’s PayPal to the Collaborator’s PayPal.

 CollabPay strictly only calculates and initiates the payment on behalf of the store owner.